Non-overlapping codes: Good constructions for general parameters

 \begin{theorem} There exist absolute constants $c_1$ and $c_2$ such that

-for all integers $n$ and $q$ with $n\geq 2$ and $q\geq 2$. \end{theorem} \begin{proof} The existance of $c_2$ follows by the upper bound on $C(n,q)$ given by Theorem~\ref{thm:upper}.
+for all integers $n$ and $q$ with $n\geq 2$ and $q\geq 2$. \end{theorem} \begin{proof} The existence of $c_2$ follows by the upper bound on $C(n,q)$ given by Theorem~\ref{thm:Levupper}.
+Indeed, Theorem~\ref{thm:Levupper} shows that we may take $c_2=\frac{1}{2}$.
+(If we are only interested in codes of large length then $c_2$ may be taken to be close to $1/e$, where $e$ is the base of the natural logarithm.)
 We prove the lower bound by showing that there exists a constant $c_1$ such that for all choices of $n$ and $q$, one of the constructions given by Construction~\ref{con:new} contains at least $c_1(q^n/n)$ codewords.

 Let $(n_1,q_1),(n_2,q_2),\ldots$ be an infinite sequence of pairs of integers where $n_i\geq 2$ and $q_i\geq 2$.
 It suffices to show that $C(n_i,q_i)/(q_i^{n_i}/n_i)$ is always bounded below by some positive constant as $i\rightarrow\infty$.
 Suppose, for a contradiction, that this is not the case.
 By passing to a suitable subsequence if necessary, we may assume that $C(n_i,q_i)/(q_i^{n_i}/n_i)\rightarrow 0$ as $i\rightarrow\infty$.
 If the integers $q_i$ are bounded, then Lemma~\ref{lem:easy} gives a contradiction.
 If the integers~$n_i$ are bounded, we again have a contradiction, by Theorem~\ref{thm:n_fixed}.
 So we may assume, without loss of generality, that the integer sequences $(n_i)$ and $(q_i)$ are unbounded.
 By passing to a suitable subsequence if necessary, we may therefore assume that $(n_i)$ and $(q_i) $ are strictly increasing sequences (and that $n_i$ and $q_i$ are sufficiently large for our purposes below).
 In particular, we may assume that $n_i\rightarrow\infty$ and $q_i\rightarrow\infty$ as $i\rightarrow\infty$.